roboscienceorg/book/source/Terms/ExampleRobotSystems.rst

 The previous examples looked at a circular robot.
 What about a robot which is a rectangle?
-What would be the configuration space about some obstacle?
-Figure :numref:`shapematters`.
-The basic shape of the robot is important as well as its orientation, Figure :numref:`orientationmatters`.
+What would be the configuration space about some obstacle? :numref:`shapematters`.
+The basic shape of the robot is important as well as its orientation, :numref:`orientationmatters`.
 Inflation in this case depends on the fixed orientation of the robot.
 One follows the same process and pushes the robot up until it touches the obstacle.
 Doing this for all locations around the obstacle all while keeping the